-Hawkesbury City situated within the catchment of the Hawkesbury-Nepean River system is one of many communities that discharge treated sewage effluent into the river.
+Hawkesbury City is situated within the catchment of the Hawkesbury-Nepean River system and is one of many communities that discharge treated sewage effluent into the river.
 Two sewerage authorities operate within the City, Sydney Water and Council itself, each operating two wastewater treatment plants.
-With increased pressure on public authorities and governments from public awareness regarding environmental quality, more stringent regulations controlling the quality of treated effluent discharged to receiving waters are being enforced through the Office of Environment and Heritage (OEH).
+With increased pressure on public authorities and governments from public awareness regarding environmental quality, more stringent regulations controlling the quality of treated effluent discharged to receiving waters are being enforced through the Environment Protection Authority (EPA).

-Hawkesbury City Council is licensed by the OEH to discharge treated effluent to receiving waters with strict limits on the pollutant levels of the effluent.
+Hawkesbury City Council is licensed by the EPA to discharge treated effluent to receiving waters with strict limits on the pollutant levels of the effluent.
 Failure to comply with these license agreements can incur heavy financial penalties; as these penalties would be paid for with public funds, it is essential that Council maintain its wastewater treatment plants at optimum performance levels.
 With this in mind, it becomes necessary to control the quality of the influent to the treatment plants.
-This is to be achieved by implementing this Trade Waste Policy, to register all non-domestic liquid wastes capable of being discharged to Council's sewerage system and to insure that all toxic liquid wastes are disposed of properly through the appropriate authority.
+This is achieved by implementing Council's Trade Waste Policy, to register all non-domestic liquid wastes capable of being discharged to Council's sewerage system and to insure that all toxic liquid wastes are disposed of properly through the appropriate authority.

-This document is divided into three main parts being Hawkesbury City Council's Liquid Trade Waste Policy was adopted by Council in November 2011; Categories and Procedure for Approval to Discharge and Guidelines: Managing Trade Waste.
+This document is divided into three main parts being Hawkesbury City Council's Liquid Trade Waste Policy proposed to Council in 2019; Categories and Procedure for Approval to Discharge and Guidelines: Managing Trade Waste.

 In the Hawkesbury City Council's Liquid Trade Waste Policy, trade waste is defined and the purpose and objectives of the policy are presented.
-The ultimate aim, with regard to pre-treatment is that all liquid trade waste discharged to the local sewerage system complies with the standards set out in Schedules 'A' & 'B' included in the Policy Statement.
+The ultimate aim is that all liquid trade waste discharged to the local sewerage system complies with the standards set out in Schedules 'A' & 'B' included in the Policy Statement.